amit9oct/amit9oct.github.io/aboutme.md

 I’m Amitayush Thakur, a Ph.D. student at UT Austin advised by [Prof. Swarat Chaudhuri](https://www.cs.utexas.edu/~swarat/).

 My research interest is broadly at the intersection of "AI for Mathematics" and "AI for Code".
 I'm interested in automated mathematical reasoning through LLMs and its implication in fully verified program synthesis essential for generating industry-grade code from AI.
-I am also interested in .
 I'm also interested in program synthesis from natural language, neuro-symbolic AI, explainability and interpretability of Deep Neural Nets through symbols.

 Before joining UT, I worked as Software Engineer 2 at Microsoft in Azure, and before that as a research intern at Microsoft Research.